-Foot guru and author of ‘Fixing your Feet‘, John Vonhof, worked on feet at the 55-mile aid station and the finish line at the 2014 Western States 100 (and many others).
-He saw many cases of foot maceration.
-In this blog post from July 2014, John offers some insight into the cause of this condition and how to prevent and deal with it.
+Foot guru and author of ‘Fixing your Feet‘, John Vonhof, has worked on feet at the 55-mile aid station and the finish line at many a Western States 100 (and many others).
+He has seen many cases of foot maceration.
+In a classic blog post, from July 2014, John offers some insight into the cause of this condition and how to prevent and deal with it.

 “While maceration is commonly caused by stream and river crossings, it also happens when runners pour water over their heads and body and it runs down into their shoes.
 Feet also sweat a lot, some people’s more than others, and this also can lead to maceration,” John writes in a post ‘Maceration at Western States‘ on his blog.

 “For some, it was minor skin softening and maybe a few surface creases.
 Others had more severe maceration, with creases that were deeper over widespread areas on the bottom of their feet.
 A few were really bad – deep creases and skin folding over on itself.
 In extreme cases, the folded skin can split open.”

 He explains that severe maceration manifests as a burning sensation and the feeling of large blisters all over the bottom of the feet.
 He made two observations out on the course.
 Firstly, that the longer a runner is out there, the worse their feet can become; and that not changing one’s shoes and socks during the race can magnify the effects of maceration.

 In John’s post he shows photos of one runner’s feet which clearly show the bottom of the foot with its whitened skin with creases that run over much of the foot.
 In addition, her little toe was covered in a ‘flap’ of skin – pretty much skin that has come loose and is pinched and pulled outwards from the bottom of the toe.
 She also had a fold of skin on the inside of the ball of the foot.

 “Unfortunately, there is no quick fix for maceration,” John says.